3174N/3174N/README.md

   - Java
   - HTML/css
   - Javascript
-- Working with:
+- Working on:
-  - Unity
-  - Ureal Engine
+  - Game development with Unity/Unreal Engine
+  - Game development with c++
+  - Game modding
+  - Web development
 - Collaborations and ideas are welcome!

 <!--